ga32riv/Project-3-collaboration_and_competition/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to get started and train the agent.